 The Forma Bib Short was just as well designed as the jersey.
 I immediately looked at the chamois and noticed it was slim with channeling and multiple densities.
 This is the mark of a manufacturer that listens to what the riders are saying.
 I found the chamois to be comfortable for those all day rides.
 The short itself is made of Power Lycra.
 This material is more dense and tighter than most other materials used for shorts.
 The concept behind it is that by adding a slight level of compression, the muscle are more efficient, thus adding to your stamina and endurance.
 All I can say is that they are noticeably tighter than other bib shorts.

 On first pulling them on I was worried they would be too tight.
 But on the bike the Forma moved well and while it was certainly tighter than others, that’s the point of Power Lycra.
 The leg grippers were just right for me and I like the fact that they use silicon to keep things in place.
 The upper portion is made from TechMesh fabric and it kept me cool on hot days.
 I really liked the overall performance of the Forma.
 The chamois was comfortable enough for all day riding.
 The Power Lycra never felt too tight and in fact I think it helped make the bib short more comfortable since no fabric was moving around.
 I would recommend trying these on first before ordering online though.
 I remained cool due to the moisture wicking fabric of the bib itself.
-With a price of $100 this is another great deal from Bellwether.
+Priced reasonably, this is another great deal from Bellwether.

 Both pieces show a strong effort by Bellwether to step up the quality and construction of their products.
 Any bike snob would be happy with these products, but thankfully you don’t have to pay a lot to get great quality.
 For more info on the Bellwether Phase Jersey and Forma Bib Short, visit www.amazon.com.